How to build an MVP in 5(ish!) steps

-An MVP, short for “minimal viable product,” is validation in physical form: it’s the barest possible iteration of your product needed to prove it works.
-The keyword here is “works” — all you need at this stage is for an early customer to grasp and obtain your product’s value proposition.
+Enter the MVP, short for “Minimal Viable Product” — the validation of a concept in physical form.
+As the simplest possible iteration of a product needed to prove it works, an MVP is all you need at the start for an early customer (or investor) to grasp your product’s value proposition.

 A properly executed software MVP enables you to:

-- Gather user feedback to quickly fix issues
+- Gather user feedback to fix initial issues

-MVP development can be approached in several ways, but here are the five steps that will always hold true, no matter the project.
+MVP development can be approached in several ways depending on the product, but these five steps will always be critical:

-How unique is your product, and why?
-That’s the one question any would-be founder must answer, yet it’s impossible without understanding the market, the needs of your target audience, and your competitors.
+How valuable is your product?
+That’s one question any would-be founder must answer, yet it’s impossible without understanding the market, the needs of your target audience, and your competitors.

-Now aware of your surroundings, you can craft a better value proposition tuned to your clients’ needs.
-Knowing what makes your product relevant to your target audience is how you understand its fundamentals, and accordingly, what really matters in building your software MVP.
+Now that you know the competition and your target audience, you can craft your value proposition to reflect your clients’ needs.
+Knowing what makes your product relevant to your target audience helps you zero in on the fundamentals of your product — the guts of your MVP.

 - Airbnb allows hosts to generate extra income by pairing them with tourists looking for an authentic, unique experience that hotels can’t provide.

-- Robinhood enables retail investors to access the stock market via a simple interface on their phones.
+- Robinhood enables retail investors to access the stock market via mobile.

 - Fishbowl provides a community space for professionals to discuss their industry anonymously.

-3 - List all of your desired features.
-Then kill most.
+3 - List all of your features.
+Then kill most of them.

-So by now, you’ve researched, deliberated, and made many a tough call.
-That means it’s finally time to translate theory into practice!
-You bring on developers to write the UX, UI, and code.
-Your app MVP is developed, and its first task is to be tested.
+So by now, you’ve researched, deliberated, and made some tough calls.
+That means it’s finally time to translate theory into practice by bringing on developers to design the UX and UI and get down to coding.

-Then, it’s time to beta test, the point at which a majority of your users must belong to your intended target audience.
-Collect all relevant data and metrics, clicks, downloads, conversion rate — anything related to how your MVP is being used.
+Continue to make adjustments based on feedback.
+When you’re ready, beta test it with your target audience.
+Collect all relevant data and metrics, clicks, downloads, conversion rate — anything related to how your MVP is used.

 5 - Listen, ponder, reiterate, update, repeat.

-Feedback is what will enable your barebones product to flourish into the headline-maker you know it can be.
-It is, and will almost always be, your most reliable source for educated insights about improvements, necessary pivots, and the general viability of your idea — or, possibly, a lack thereof.
+Feedback from the beta release will enable the barebones product to transform into the dazzler you envision, and for the duration of the product’s lifecycle, user feedback will be one of the most reliable sources for educated insights about improvements, possible pivots, and the general viability of your idea.

-At this juncture, MVPs shine their brightest by far.
-By enabling nascent startups to “fail” faster, they allow you to undergo trial-and-error product development for a fraction of the cost — and thus a fraction of the risk — compared to sinking years and untold amounts of money into a full build.
+MVPs shine their brightest and demonstrate their value in the beta phase.
+By enabling nascent startups to “fail” faster, MVPs support trial-and-error product development for a fraction of the cost — and thus a fraction of the risk — compared to sinking years and untold amounts of money into a full build.

-But let’s say you don’t fail; rather, your prototype sails through testing, wows investors, and is ready to grow into its potential.
-And this point, you’ll be ready to invest time and money with confidence, reintroduce technical complexities you might have sacrificed in step three, and see how far you can push the performance and profitability of your product.
+If your prototype sails through testing and wows investors, consider it ready to grow and meet its potential.
+With an MVP under your belt, you can invest time and money with confidence, reintroduce technical complexities and features you might have sacrificed early on, and see how far you can push the performance and profitability of your product.